 A quick snack

-However on school breaks, like we have in Sweden right now, my mum used to make Swedish Waffles.
+However on school breaks, as we have in Sweden right now, my mum used to make Swedish Waffles.
 It’s simple, quick and I don’t know anyone who doesn’t like waffles.
 She would make a huge stack of them.
 I would hang out with my friends during these breaks and of course, they would want waffles too.

-In February we have something called sports break.
+In February we have something called a sports break.
 A lot of families will go skiing or do something outdoorsy.
 And when you are out all day this is a such a great midday snack.
 Since they are not sweet on their own you can also top it with cheese and sour cream.

 Belgian Waffles for Breakfast and Brunch

 Personally, I love Belgian Waffles as a breakfast treat.
 Or as a brunch treat.
 In fact in Swedish coffee shops where they serve brunch on Sundays.
 Will very often serve you a mug filled with waffle batter.
 Later when you are ready to bake your waffle.
 You’ll stand in a little queue (we love our queues in Sweden.) to bake it.